 This technique involves removing a skin lesion in the deeper levels of the skin down to the fatty layer under the skin.
 A small amount of normal tissue surrounding the lesion may be removed to ensure it is clear of any possible cancer cells (clear margins).
 It is more likely to be done when there is a concern about a skin cancer.

-- Most often, an area the shape of an ellipse is removed, as this makes it easier to close with stitches.
+- Most often, an area the shape of an ellipse (an American football) is removed, as this makes it easier to close with stitches.